Thanksgiving, Black Friday, Cyber Monday, Hanukkah, Christmas, New Years…

 5. It is the ideal time to convert one-time buyers into repeat buyers.
 People who have already purchased your work have already demonstrated that they like what you are doing and have an emotional connection to your subject matter.
 This is the time that you can and should get more of them to make their second, third, and fourth purchases.

 Be sure to market to them appropriately (differently than how you speak to prospective customers that have not yet made a purchase).
 Give them a great incentive – this group of folks have a much higher probability of taking action versus someone who has never purchased.

 6. It is a can’t-miss time where you can maximize your exposure and set yourself up for success next year.
 You’ll get maximum traffic and maximum social shares during the holidays.

-To fully appreciate this, take a look at this screenshot which shows the total traffic to all of our artists’ websites.
+To fully appreciate this, take a look at this screenshot which shows the total traffic to all of our photographers and fine artists’ websites.
 Notice how it practically doubles during the 4th quarter:

 You’ll also see the biggest growth in your email list.
 As such, it is a time when you will get noticed more by everyone — gallery owners, large art publishers, interior designers, licensors, as well as the media.

 No other time of year offers this type of frenzy.